gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 This is the evolving setup page for the Arm version of UAVX.
 We will try to keep explanations concise.
 If you have flown UAVX then most of this is familiar as we have deliberately scaled the parameters and kept the look and feel of UAVPSet and UAVXGS to those you are familiar with so you can concentrate on flying.

 UAVXArm32F4 supports many different airframe types from octocopters, through helis out to conventional aircraft.
 UAVX has done this for several years.
+For fixed wing aircraft see the UAVXArm32F4FixedWing supplemental wiki after reading this.

 #### UAVXArm32F4 Board ####